What does it mean to use a "feminist approcach to counselling"?

 - The Violence Awareness Program for Women at Ottawa Carleton Detention Centre (OCDC) (1995-Present)

 Institutionalized practices and individual actions and beliefs that posit the able-body as the norm.
-It works to promote negative images of disabled women, such as the myth that it is not possible for someone with a disability to have a positive and equal relationship.
+It works to promote negative images of disabled folks, such as the myth that it is not possible for someone with a disability to have a positive and equal relationship.